-See also Chapter 3, "Managing Print Services with the NetWare Administrator Utility"; Chapter 4, "Managing Print Services Using PCONSOLE"; and Chapter 9, "Working with Print Device Definitions and Printer Forms," of Print Services.
+See also Managing Print Services with the NetWare Administrator Utility ; Managing Print Services Using PCONSOLE ; and Working with Print Device Definitions and Printer Forms in Print Services.

 Printer mode

 A sequence of print functions (also called printer commands, control sequences, or escape sequences) that determines the appearance of the printed file.